 • As part of a routine physical exam to screen for high cholesterol and high triglycerides.

-• To check your response to medicine.
+• To check if your levels are changing after taking medicine.

-Your cholesterol levels can help your doctor find out your risk for having a heart attack or stroke.
+Your cholesterol levels can help your doctor find out your risk for having coronary artery disesase, heart attack, or stroke.

 But it's not just about your cholesterol.
-Your doctor uses your cholesterol levels plus other things to calculate your risk.
+Your doctor uses your cholesterol levels plus other things to find out your risk.
 These include:

 • Your blood pressure.